charlietriplett/OpenA11yEngineer/_checklist-native/radio.md

 ### Focus

 - Only manage focus when needed.
-Primarily, let the device manage default focus order
+Primarily, let the device manage default focus order.
 - Consider how focus should be managed between child elements and their parent views or containers

 - **iOS Tips**